ufb007/pai-rick-and-morty-test/README.md

  - Styled components used for template literals and Tailwindcss used for all other layout
  - Fully responsive both home characters page and single character page
  - Used path aliases for TS

+There was a bit of a learning curve with NextJS but I am happy with the result

 Instructions to install and run projects are below: